7even/vkontakte_api/README_en.md

 # and calling API method
 @vk.users.get(user_ids: 1)

-# it is a good practice to follow snake_case convention
+# snake_case convention is a de-facto standard
-# while creating methods in ruby
+# for method names in ruby
-# that is why likes.getList becomes likes.get_list
+# so likes.getList becomes likes.get_list
 @vk.likes.get_list
-# names of methods that return '1' or '0',
+# names of methods that return '1' or '0'
-# should end with '?', and returned values
+# end with '?', and returned values
-# become true or false
+# are typecasted to true or false
 @vk.is_app_user? # => false

-# when VKontakte is supposed to obtain list of parameters
+# if some VKontakte method expects a list of parameters
-# separated by commas, then one can pass an array
+# separated by commas, you can pass an array
 users = @vk.users.get(user_ids: [1, 2, 3])

-# most of methods return return Hashie::Mash structure
+# most methods return a Hashie::Mash structure
-# and arrays with this type of structure
+# or an array of them
 users.first.uid        # => 1
 users.first.first_name # => "Павел"
 users.first.last_name  # => "Дуров"

-# when method returns an array and was called with a block
+# when a method that returns an array is being called with a block
-# then block is being executed for each element
+# then block will be executed for each element
-# and method returns processed array
+# and the final result will be a processed array (like Enumerable#map)
 fields = [:first_name, :last_name, :screen_name]
 @vk.friends.get(user_id: 2, fields: fields) do |friend|
   "#{friend.first_name} '#{friend.screen_name}' #{friend.last_name}"